-The Tokyo Olympic Stadium was the main stadium in the iconic ‘64 games and once again it will be the center stage for the 2020 Olympic Games.
-Both the Opening and Closing Ceremonies and the athletics will be held at the officially called New National Stadium (新国立競技場 Shin kokuritsu kyōgijō).
+The New Natioanl Stadium or Tokyo Olympic Stadium was the main stage in the iconic ‘64 games and once again it was the center for the 2020 Olympic Games.
+Both the Opening and Closing Ceremonies and the athletics were held at the officially called New National Stadium (新国立競技場 Shin kokuritsu kyōgijō).

 With the 2020 Olympic Games just months away, preparations have cranked up to fifth gear.
 The Olympic Stadium is almost ready for the drama which will unfold next year.

 This guide will explain everything we know so far about the new National Stadium including how you’ll be able to get there, what the stadium capacity will be, and the stadium’s history.